-Here's great idea for an easy, one-dish meal — herb roasted chicken thighs baked on a bed of potatoes.
+Here's a great idea for an easy, one-dish meal — herb-roasted chicken thighs baked on a bed of potatoes.

 Layer a casserole dish with thinly sliced potatoes, top with thinly sliced shallots, top with chicken thighs, douse with an herby vinaigrette, and roast until the chicken is golden brown.